kubernetes/enhancements/keps/sig-apps/5764-gang-policy-job/README.md

   gang scheduling semantics will not work during this window.
 - Future work may explore relaxing immutability requirements of the `Workload` object to allow in-place updates.

+### Relation to future Workflow Aware Scheduling features

+The workload aware scheduling umbrella work is full of interesting turns.
+To provide useful functionality early, we can streamline gang scheduling so jobs can be scheduled as all or nothing.

+Future work like Topology Aware Scheduling or DRA can be supported by potentially giving an option to create the WorkloadTemplate.
+So the potential support could be a new enum policy where users can put in the WorkloadTemplate they want and the job controller would create that API.
+Right now we assume that `MinCount` = parallelism and are not providing much flexibility.
+The author believes this is useful as is as many HPC schedulers do not provide opt-out support for gang scheduling so it at least provides a critical feature for AI/ML workloads.

 ### Test Plan